energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 ### Milestone 2: Database Design & Spec
     - Estimated Duration: 4 weeks

-### Milestone 3: Protoptype Device Integration
+### Milestone 3: EW-AI Data Mgr
     - Estimated Duration: 8 weeks

-### Milestone 4: Sample Marketplace UI Client
+### Milestone 4: Sample EW-AI Marketplace UI Client
     - Estimated Duration: 4 weeks

-### Milestone 5: Apply A Couple Real AI algos to data for demonstration
+### Milestone 5: Apply Actual AI algo(s) to data for demonstration
-    - Estimated Duration: 4 weeks
+    - Estimated Duration: 4 weeks.
+(See notes below, as this is going to depend on having data worth analyzing by this time as I'm using simulated device data as input for the prior milestones.
+I'm hoping a partner will have an interest in providing actual datasets that might show real-world utility)

 # Additional Information/Notes: